Background

 ||

-Textile and Apparel Goods - Tariff Preference Levels (TPL) | Commitments previously established under NAFTA have been largely maintained with CUSMA/USMCA/T-MEC.
-The quota will decrease for wool apparels from the US and will increase for cotton/man-made fiber apparels from the US. | U.S. commitments previously established under NAFTA have been largely maintained with USMCA.
-There are decreases to quota levels for cotton/man-made apparels and wool from CA, while the quota levels for such imports from MX have stayed the same. | Commitments previously established under NAFTA have been largely maintained with CUSMA.
+Textile and Apparel Goods - Tariff Preference Levels (TPL) | Commitments previously established under NAFTA have been largely maintained with CUSMA.
+The quota decreased for wool apparel from the US and increased for cotton/man-made fiber apparel from the US. | US commitments previously established under NAFTA have been largely maintained with USMCA.
+There are decreases to quota levels for cotton/man-made apparel and wool from CA, while the quota levels for such imports from MX have stayed the same. | Commitments previously established under NAFTA have been largely maintained with T-MEC.
 The quota will decrease for fibres not made or obtained in Mexico (e.g., silk). |

 All information is subject to change and updates will be provided as more information becomes available.